Last week, WW released an app aimed at children called Kurbo, for children 8 to 17 years old to help them “eat healthier and lose weight.”

 But I’m trying to stay under my points the next couple of days to balance it out and don’t gain weight.

-This isn’t WW fault.
+This isn’t WW’s fault.
 I understand their approach is about balance and a healthy list of choices that are zero points (that does not equate to zero calories).
-The list comprises of fresh vegetables and fruits, lean poultry like turkey and chicken, eggs, and black beans.
+The list comprises fresh vegetables and fruits, lean poultry like turkey and chicken, eggs, and black beans.

 This is actually great, except you become obsessed with a number.
-Over the last few months, I’ve been obsessed over zero point foods instead of the calories in the food.
+Over the last few months, I’ve been obsessed with zero-point foods instead of the calories in the food.